 - Average order values

-Using CLV, service-based businesses can structure their targets, marketing spends, and gross margins.
+Using customer lifetime value, service-based businesses can structure their targets, marketing spends, and gross margins.
 Service-based businesses such as OTT platforms (Netflix and Amazon Prime) and SaaS businesses operate on a renewal model.
 Unlike product-based companies, the payment isn’t a one-time investment for their customers.

 These service-based sector needs to ensure that the customer doesn’t switch over to their competitor.
 And if a customer does churn, the revenue they generate is higher than the sum of the acquisition cost and the service cost.

-Since CLV is an important parameter for this industry, its calculation is a little complicated and depends on various factors.
+Since customer lifetime value is an important parameter for this industry, its calculation is a little complicated and depends on various factors.
 We’ll get to that a bit later in this article.

 Essentially, all kinds of businesses benefit as the CLV increases.
 The most significant factor that affects CLV is customer satisfaction.
 Satisfied customers are an asset to your business because they have no reason to seek an alternative.